fal-ai/dbt-fal/README.md

 ### `write_to_source` function
 It is also possible to send data back to your datawarehouse.
 This makes it easy to get the data, process it and upload it back into dbt territory.

 All you have to do is define the target source in your schema and use it in fal.
+This operation appends to the existing source by default and should only be used targetting tables, not views.
 ```python
 # Upload a `pandas.DataFrame` back to the datawarehouse
 write_to_source(df, 'source_name', 'table_name2')